Configure Elastic Cloud SAML single sign-on

 ...

-It may take some time for the DNS records to be updated and propagated in the network.
+It might take some time for the DNS records to be updated and propagated in the network.
 If verification isn’t successful, wait a while and try again.

 Register a SAML IdP